D-Orr/Optimizely-EventAPI-SendBeacon/README.md

 ## Issues

 * Failed network requests will be lost.
 Optimizely stores pending events in local storage if an event does not successfully get sent.
 This allows events to be sent at a later time as long as the visitor comes back to the site.
+* May not work with cross project metrics

 ## Reference